ShebMichel/qgis-loopplugin/README.md

   * Yes
     * For local calculation, it is required to have Docker Desktop for window user.
 If not,
       <a href="https://www.docker.com/products/docker-desktop/">[Click]</a> to follow the install instruction and launch the Docker Desktop app.
       Once the Docker Desktop launched, go back to QGIS Plugin front-end to click **Yes**.
-      By doing so, you will virtually build your docker container so that your server can receive your pings and data.
-      Just wait and relax so that the magic happen.
+Then wait and relax so that the magic happen.

   * No
-    * For remote calculation, ensure that you have the **map2loop-server** is running on your remote machine.
+    * For remote calculation, ensure that you have the **map2loop-server** running on your remote machine.
-    * Otherwise, please turn on the server, just open the terminal in the root directory of the map2loop-server clone repository and run:
+    * Otherwise, please turn on the server, just open the terminal in the root directory of the clone map2loop-server repository and run:
        ```bash
        docker compose up --build
        ```